webaxones/consistency/readme.txt

 == Changelog ==

+= 1.8.3 =
+* Add: Indicate compatibility with WordPress 6.8

 = 1.8.2 =
 * Fix: Fix cursor repositionning which was buggy since wp6.6
 * Fix: Disable number suffix correction while waiting to recode it using formats